 Behaviours That Prevent You from Become a More Efficient Worker

-Social Media Exposure.
-Based on the idea that we always want to be updated on current events and trends, workers may spend too much time on social media which in turns makes them unproductive.
+Too much social media exposure.
+Based on the idea that we always want to be updated on current events and trends, workers may spend too much time on social media, which in turn makes them unproductive.

-Long and Frequent Meetings.
-Meetings are important, but dragging ones can make the employees unproductive as this will interrupt their work process and workflow.
+Long and unproductive meetings.
+Meetings are essential, but dragging ones can make the employees unproductive as this will interrupt their work process and workflow.
 This complicates the schedule for the employees that don't need to be part of the agenda or that just need to be aware of a specific announcement.
-In this situation, it is better than the direct superiors or line managers attend on behalf so that employees can focus on their other task.
+In this situation, it is better than the direct superiors or line managers to attend on behalf so that employees can focus on their other tasks.

-Neglecting Employees Needs for Better Job Performance.
+Neglecting employees' needs for better job performance.
 Some employees won't speak about what they need to perform better in their job.
-Employees with issues on the speed of their computer tend to produce low productivity.
-If you take a deeper understanding of their situation, they have a fundamental necessity which if address immediately and adequately can lead to higher productivity at work.
+Employees with issues on the speed of their computers tend to produce low productivity.
+If you take a deeper understanding of their situation, they have a fundamental necessity which, if addressed immediately and adequately, can lead to higher productivity at work.
 Leaders must be proactive in knowing the needs of their employees.

-Providing Employees Something Rewarding Can Help Them Perform Better.
+Not providing employees something rewarding to help them perform better.
 It can be something that can help them do their task well or to aid them in their special needs related to their health.
 Some employees are happy to receive benefits that can help them perform or do their jobs better.
-A sit-stand desk is a desk beneficial not only for their productivity levels but also in their health needs.
+A sit-stand desk is a desk beneficial not only for their productivity levels but also for their health needs.
 A lot of office workers complain about back pain as they sit all day.
 A sit-stand desk reduces back pain as this prevents them from slouching and hunching over.

-Given these scenarios, it is key to consider how we address the employees and how we provide them with motivation so this behaviour is prevented.
+Given these scenarios, it is vital to consider how we address the employees and how we motivate them, so this behaviour is prevented.

-Stay Focused.
-Start to determined which distraction is breaking your concentration or focus.
+Don't lose focus.
+Start to determine which distraction is breaking your concentration or focus.
 Learn how to control your emotions if there are situations that you cannot control.
 Learn to say no if there are invitations that don't require your presence.
 If possible, flag this with your direct superiors so that they can cover and back you up.

-Continue to Learn More.
+Continue to learn more.
 Continuous learning is the key to success.
 The best way to keep a person motivated is to invest them in training, seminars and exposure to keep them interested and curious about their work.
-In today's highly competitive world, being updated through continuous learning is one of the keys in winning in the market.
-Continuous learning is being valued by a lot of employees especially the younger generations because it gives them happiness and contentment.
+In today's highly competitive world, being updated through continuous learning is one of the keys to winning in the market.
+Continuous learning is being valued by a lot of employees, especially the younger generations, because it gives them happiness and contentment.

-Stay Positive.
-A positive attitude combined with positive thinking at work will reflect on what you do and that what makes you a more productive employee.
-It is essential to have a positive attitude at work might even if it seems confusing because of the many challenges that we face each day.
-The key is to not be afraid to learn something new.
-This will make you feel accomplished on everything that you do.
+Stay positive.
+A positive attitude, combined with positive thinking at work, will reflect on what you do and what makes you a more productive employee.
+It is essential to have a positive attitude at work, even if it seems confusing because of the many challenges that we face each day.
+The key is not to be afraid to learn something new.
+This will make you feel accomplished in everything that you do.
 Sharing what you know is also a great feeling that drives positivity.

-Listen to Feedback.
-Feedback both positive and negative is important.
+Listen to feedback.
+Feedback, both positive and negative, is important.
 It is beneficial when it comes to analyzing the strength and weaknesses of an employee.
 With feedback, they can formulate ways on how they can improve their performance.
 Constructive criticism is the best way to help formulate better decisions to improve and increase productivity.
 It is a very motivating and energetic activity.
 It has a strong link to employee satisfaction and productivity.
 People who are involved in regular feedback are often identified in their organization.
-Feedback is the guidance we all need to be genuinely good in the workplace.
+Feedback helps us to improve and become better in the workplace.
 In fact, the most effective bosses actively seek feedback to enhance their performance.